 No. Even though Idaho law says that only licensed funeral directors may sell caskets (Idaho Code § § 54-1102 and 54-1103) federal law requires funeral homes to accept caskets that consumers have purchased from another source, such as an online retailer.
 You may also build your own casket, if you prefer.

 Most bodies are buried in established cemeteries, but burial on private property may be possible in Idaho.
 Before conducting a home burial or establishing a family cemetery, check with the county or town clerk for any local zoning laws you must follow.
+The person having possession of the body writes a report that serves as a permit to transport, bury, or entomb the body in the state.
+(Idaho Code § 39-268.)

 In Idaho, there are no state laws controlling where you may keep or scatter ashes.
 Ashes may be stored in a crypt, niche, grave, or container at home.
 If you wish to scatter ashes, you have many options.
 Cremation renders ashes harmless, so there is no public health risk involved in scattering ashes.
 Use common sense and refrain from scattering ashes in places where they would be obvious to others.